 If you are able to use tablet or laptop cameras, get your students to make mini 'whiteboards'.
-They can do this by inserting a blank sheet of paper into a plastic sleeve and writing on the plastic with a water-based felt-tip pen that is erasable and reusable.
+They can do this by inserting a blank sheet of paper into a plastic sleeve and writing on the plastic with a water-based felt-tip pen.
 They can use these to share their answers.